lavafeld/magma-guide/docs/guide/network-measurements.md

 I am interested in your XXX server for performing network measurements.

-We are a registered association/research insitution in City XXX.
+We are a registered association/research institution in City XXX.
 We are conducting Internet censorship research on the country/area XXX.
 Our research project is: XXX
  // Explain the purpose and scope of the research here \\